-As simple as that sounds, it took me quite some time to wrap my extraverted mind around this concept.
-I am an extraverted woman who was raised around extraverted women.
+As simple as that sounds, it took me quite some time to wrap my extroverted mind around this concept.
+I’m an extroverted woman raised by extroverted women.
 It wasn’t sitting well with me that my my second daughter was showing signs of being “shy.”
 (By the way, being introverted is not the same as being shy.)

-A homeschooling mom swimming against the current of traditional public school and status quo, I had somewhat aggressively been doing everything in my power to render the “socialization” argument moot.
-My oldest daughter, like myself, is an extrovert and has always had tons of friends and play dates scheduled.
+As a homeschool mom swimming against the current of traditional school, I had aggressively fought to render the “socialization” argument moot.
+My oldest daughter, like myself, is an extrovert and has always had tons of friends and play dates.
 (I now realize that so much of that was rooted in my own insecurities.
 A story for another time.)
 So when my middle daughter showed signs of being shy and sensitive, I didn’t get it.

 I am so grateful for Amy’s words that day.
-We had been at her house for about 45 minutes.
+We’d been at her house for about 45 minutes.
 At the time, I had just my two girls as we had yet to adopt our son at that point.
-The kids were upstairs playing with Amy’s three daughters.
-Amy and I were enjoying some downtime and were chit chatting and breathing in the adult conversation.
-And then… I saw my little girl creep down the carpeted stairway and tiptoe over to sit next to me.
+The kids were upstairs playing and Amy and I were enjoying some downtime and were chit chatting and breathing in the adult conversation.
+And then… I saw my little girl creep down the stairway and tiptoe over to sit next to me.

 Honey, go and play.
 You are here to play with the girls.

+Looking back, I am embarrassed and ashamed at my initial response.
 I don’t know what it was about that moment.
 Like a stick in the mud, I was stuck in this belief that the value of a child is dependent upon how many friends he or she has.
+What a lie!!

 This is me being really transparent.
-I grew up in a dysfunctional and very parent-absent home.
+I grew up in a dysfunctional and parent-absent home.
 We moved 14 times before I graduated high school.
-In hindsight, I think that as a child and teen I depended upon my social world to give me purpose and value.
+As a child, I depended upon my social world to give me purpose and value.
 Like so many areas of parenting, God was helping me to work through my own junk in my journey with my precious girl.

-Amy’s words were used by God to remove the scales from my eyes.
+God used Amy’s words to remove the scales from my parenting eyes.
 He was teaching me about my introverted child and my broken perceptions.

 Lindsay, she is an introvert.

-I’ve told Amy a billion times that I will never forget that day.
-Her words propelled me down the path of reading everything I could get my hands on in regards to introversion and extraversion.
-Being an extravert, I had a pretty solid grasp of what that meant.
+I’ll never forget that day.
+I began reading everything I could get my hands on about introversion and extroversion.
+Being an extrovert, I had a pretty solid grasp of what that meant.
 However, I was clueless as to how introversion was all around me.
-What I realized is that I had misunderstood behaviors and interactions I had with so many people throughout my life.
+What I realized is that I’d misunderstood behaviors and interactions I had with so many people throughout my life.

-Last week I decided to ask the amazing women in the Private A Heart for All Students Facebook Group to answer the following question:
+So I decided to seek the wisdom of some other introverted moms.
+I asked the moms in A Heart for All Students Facebook Group to answer the following question:

 What would you like parents of introverts to know in order to best support and love their own introverted children?